rushikesh420/Calculator/README.md

 ### `npm install`

-Installs all the necessary nod modules to run the application.
+Installs all the necessary node modules to run the application.

 ### `npm start`